misska7070/marketing_project/README.md

-# ❤️ Find Love – Marketing Campaign Analytics (Anonymised Project)
+# ❤️ Find Love – Marketing Campaign Analytics

 This project is an **end-to-end marketing analytics pipeline** built for a dating company (anonymised as *Find Love*).
 It takes raw data from Facebook, TikTok, sign-ups, transactions, and currency exchange rates, then transforms it into a clean, ready-to-use dataset that powers a **self-serve dashboard** for the marketing team.